-If we can say that Spain has always been a Catholic country, this is not because its governments since the fifteenth century, when national independence was achieved, have declared it so, nor because its official life abounds in public manifestations of Catholicism.
+If we can say that Spain has always been a Catholic country, this is not tive to refer, however briefly, to the role played by Catholics during the years immediately prior to the civil war, if we are to gain a proper understanding of their activity in the public life of the country during the because its government since the 15th century, when national independence was achieved, has declared it so, nor because its official life abounds in public manifestations of Catholicism.
 However important these factors may be, they are none the less secondary.
 The simple reason for Spain's Catholicism is that the immense majority of the population (99.5 per cent) is Catholic and that Catholicism is deeply rooted in the social structure of the country.
-To this is due the impossibility of the survival in Spain of any form of government that fails to take into account the Catholic make-up of the nation.
+To this is due the impossiblity of the survival in Spain of any form of government that fails to take into account the Catholic make-up of the nation.
 This was understood in 1931 by the republican leaders themselves.
-The first President of the Republic, Niceto Alcalá Zamora, went so far as to hope for 'a republic with the participation of the Bishops, which would number the great Spanish saints among its national glories'.
+The first President of the Republic, Niceto Alcalá Zamora, went so far as to hope for "a republic with the participation of the bishops, which would number the great Spanish saints among its national glo-